jeremy-w/ttrss-tool/API.md

   The only immediately interesting one is `0`, the Uncategorized feeds.

-## API Used by ttrss-tool
-We only need to use a fraction of the odd API.
-What follows is valid as of the 1.9 release; you can treat it as documentation for the portion of the API we work with.
-No attempt was made to be exhaustive: we've got a job to do here!

-## APIs Used by Subcommand
-### Ln
-Uses `subscribeToFeed`, naturally enough.

-We have to convert the category name to the corresponding category ID using `getCategories`.

-### Ls
-Listing categories and feeds can use one of several API calls.
-The most general-purpose is `getFeedTree`; its sole drawback is lack of counters (unread status, number of items, etc.); that, and the mess of data it spits back that you then have to dig through.

-### Mkdir
-Uh, looks like you can't actually create a category via the stock tt-rss plugin API.
-Perhaps we can fork and PR, or, failing that, just distribute a plugin.

 ## Schema
 TinyTinyRSS is a very database-conscious app.
 It creates raw query strings and sends them over to the DB, then parses them